 Installation Equipment

-Installation equipment is one of the areas that seemingly presents the largest area for autonomous development.
-Many of the equipment categories that we will lump here are already on powered units, while some operate on power takeoffs on secondary pieces of equipment like front-end loaders and tractors.
+Installation equipment is one area seemingly presenting the largest area for autonomous development.
+Many of the equipment categories that we will lump here are already on powered units.
+At the same time, some operate on power takeoffs on secondary pieces of equipment like front-end loaders and tractors.
 In either instance, the ability to “autonomize” the application system is available.
-There are currently several available tractors and loaders with available autonomous features, so attaching the additional software to allow for attachment operation is achievable at this time.
-Self-powered units will undergo a transition similar to the Zero-turn mowing units that have had an after-market autonomous attachment or, conversely, be redesigned for purpose.
-For example, Tale fence post drivers (T-Post drivers) is a very definable autonomous operation because you have specific pathways (property boundaries), the distance between poles, and a repeatable process.
+There are currently several available tractors and loaders with available autonomous features, so attaching the additional software for attachment operation is achievable.
+Self-powered units will transition like the Zero-turn mowing units that have had an after-market autonomous attachment or, conversely, be redesigned for purpose.
+For example, Tale fence post drivers (T-Post drivers) are a very definable autonomous operation because you have specific pathways (property boundaries), the distance between poles, and a repeatable process.

 Driven equipment

 According to our meetings and market inquiries, this area has the most significant business opportunity of all the segments.
 The idea of having a fleet of snowplows or street sweepers that operate autonomously or, conversely, having an automated sweeper station in parking lot environments is nearing reality.
-The evaluation of units that would allow for continuous daily operations is currently under research and development for one of the largest big box store chains.
-This area will likely follow a path of development in controlled environments such as airports and large parking lots before moving into public roadways.
-Most studies show that we will see autonomous operations in controlled environments in the next 18-24 months.
+Evaluating units that would allow for continuous daily operations is currently under research and development for one of the largest big box store chains.
+This area will likely follow a development path in controlled environments such as airports and large parking lots before moving into public roadways.
+Most studies show autonomous operations in controlled environments in the next 18-24 months.

 Most of the current technological development in the lawn and landscape industry is focused on electrification.
 This is true even in the larger equipment areas such as backhoes and loaders.
 As electrification becomes more mainstream and the market stabilizes, we will begin to see the commercial development of this technology.
 A custom autonomous solution's main operational advantage is providing a safe, reliable method to expand production at your current staffing levels.
-If I take five four-man crews and add a fleet of 5 60” autonomous mowers, I create an improvement in manpower production that allows the creation three additional operational crews.
+If I take five four-man crews and add a fleet of 5 60” autonomous mowers, I improve manpower production, allowing the creation of three additional operational crews.

-Next time, our Autonomous Solutions blog will discuss our sensor integration experience with examples of what sensors we have integrated into various autonomous solutions and projects.
+Next time, our Autonomous Solutions blog will discuss our ongoing custom autonomous engineering projects.